Top Places To Visit In Canada

 St. John, New Foundland and Labrador

-Another thing to do in the city is going around the Harbor and Water Street to enjoy a good restaurant or shopping.
+Another thing to do in the city is go around the Harbour and Water Street to enjoy a good restaurant or shopping.
 If you like to hike, the East Coast Trail is the best place to go in order to have 300 km of hiking in the wildlife.

 Halifax, Nova Scotia

-This 200 year’s old fishing village, it’s one of the wonderful and picturesque cities in Canada.
-From visiting the library to the Halifax Public Garden, from all the parks around the cities, to a cruise in the harbor, there is always something to do in Halifax.
+This 200-year-old fishing village is one of the most wonderful and picturesque cities in Canada.
+From visiting the library to the Halifax Public Garden, from all the parks around the cities to a cruise in the harbour, there is always something to do in Halifax.
 In the city, there is the Fairview Lacun Cemetery, a quiet place that commemorates the victims of the RSM Titanic.

-If you want you can go shopping and eat on the main street of the city, the Waterfront Boardwalk.
-And if you enjoy the nightlife, you can visit the pubs and clubs that are around the city.
+If you want, you can go shopping and have a bite on the main street of the city, the Waterfront Boardwalk.
+To enjoy the nightlife, you can visit the pubs and clubs that are around the city.
 The place is full of places to eat local fish or have a cup of tea.
 Another place to visit if you want to know more about immigrants in Canada is definitely the Canadian Museum of Immigrants at Pier 21.
-It is Canada’s most important museum that tells the story of the millions of immigrants between 1928 to 1971.
-They used to pass through the former ocean liner terminal, like Liberty Island used to be for New York City.
+It is Canada’s most important museum that tells the story of the millions of immigrants between 1928 and 1971.
+They used to pass through the former ocean liner terminal like Liberty Island used to be for New York City.

 Quebec City, Quebec

-The city shares around 400 years of history and you can see it through the Citadelle.
-Founded by both the French and the British, and that is one of the main reasons that in Quebec, locals speak both English and French.
-The Citadelle is a star-shaped fort with lovely green spaces and sturdy fortifications for you to explore as well as a great on-site museum.
+The city shares around 400 years of history, and you can see it through the Citadelle.
+Because it was founded by both the French and the British, the locals speak both English and French.
+The Citadelle is a star-shaped fort with lovely green spaces and sturdy fortifications for you to explore, as well as a great on-site museum.

-All around Quebec City you can live and breathe history.
+All around Quebec City, you can live and breathe history.
 Place Royale was the first French settlement made by Samuel de Champlain back in 1608.
-Now is a cobbled square full of lots of beautiful old buildings which now are home to cute boutiques and cafes.
+Now, it is a cobbled square full of lots of beautiful old buildings, which are now home to cute boutiques and cafes.

-Back in 2016, the city was also used as a film location for the Korean series Goblin: The Lonely and Great God, where you can recognize some of the most famous places such as the Chateau Frontenac.
-Parc du Bastion-de-la-reine, Le Boutique de Noël, Prescott Gate bridge, Pierre-Dugua-De-Mons Terrace, Fontaine de Tourny and Le Petit Champlain District.
+Back in 2016, the city was also used as a film location for the Korean series Goblin: The Lonely and Great God, where you can recognise some of the most famous places, such as the Chateau Frontenac, Parc du Bastion-de-la-reine, Le Boutique de Noël, Prescott Gate bridge, Pierre-Dugua-De-Mons Terrace, Fontaine de Tourny, and Le Petit Champlain District.

 Montreal, Quebec

-Montreal, the multicultural metropolis of the province and the second-largest city in Canada.
+Montreal is the multicultural metropolis of the province and the second-largest city in Canada.
 Named New France from the first settlements, the city is built around the Saint Lawrence River.
-Here you can hear people speaking both English and French because of its history.
+Here, you can hear people speaking both English and French because of its history.

-Another church to visit is definitely the St. Joseph’s Oratory alongside its Royal Park which is located just next to the oratory.
-Then there is a walk through Montreal Botanical Garden.
-If you like dolls and especially barbie dolls, the Barbie Expo has the largest collection of barbies in the world full of thousands of delightful dolls.
+Another church to visit is definitely the St. Joseph’s Oratory alongside its Royal Park, which is located just next to the oratory.
+After that, you can enjoy a walk through Montreal Botanical Garden.
+If you like dolls, especially Barbie dolls, the Barbie Expo has the largest collection of Barbies in the world, full of thousands of delightful dolls.

-Canada has the largest and unique places in the world.
-You can go from the wildlife of Whitehorse, to the beauty of the lakes in Banff or to the wonderful skyscrapers in Toronto.
-The country offers tourism for families with amusement parks, falls and whale watching or you can take an alone vacation and go through the wonders of Canada.
-Now it is time to pack your bags and pick a destination or more in order to enjoy your Canadian journey.
+Canada has the most significant and most unique places in the world.
+You can go from the wildlife of Whitehorse to the beauty of the lakes in Banff or to the wonderful skyscrapers in Toronto.
+The country offers tourism for families with amusement parks, falls and whale watching, or you can take on a solo vacation and go through the wonders of Canada.
+Now, it is time to pack your bags and pick a destination or more in order to enjoy your Canadian journey.

 Leave a comment